2007 Utah Utes football team: New Mexico

-Utah Leads Series: 30 – 17 – 2

 Brigham Young

 This rivalry game, unofficially dubbed "The Holy War," is typically the most anticipated conference game for each of these two teams.
 In 2006, the rivalry was ranked in the Wall Street Journal as the 4th best college football rivalry game in the country.

 The game was largely a defensive struggle until the last few minutes of the fourth quarter.
 The Utes took the lead 10–9 when Darrell Mack scored the first touchdown of the game with just 1:34 left.
 On the ensuing possession, however, BYU converted on fourth and eighteen from their own 12 with a 49-yard pass from Max Hall to Austin Collie.
 Harvey Unga made the game-winning touchdown run with 38 seconds remaining, and Austin Collie caught a pass in the back of the end zone for a two-point conversion, putting the Cougars up 17–10.
 Unga became BYU's first freshman running back to gain 1,000 rushing yards in a season.
 This was also Collie's 6th game for over 97 yards receiving.
 BYU racked up 424 offensive yards to Utah's 244.
 Unga was named the MWC Offensive Player of the Week, and freshman kicker, Mitch Payne, was named MWC Special Teams Player of the Week making 3 of 4 field goals.

-Utah Leads Series: 52 – 33 – 4

 Navy

 Utah started this game looking for their seventh straight bowl win since 1999.
 They did just that, led by Quarterback Brian Johnson, who threw and ran for a touchdown to lead the Utes to a 35–32 win.
 He finished the day going 20–25 for 226 yards and the two touchdowns.
 Running back Darrell Mack ran for 76 yards on 22 carries and 2 touchdowns.
 The Midshipmen were led by Quarterback Kaipo-Noa Kaheaku-Enhada who went 7–14 for 122 yards, 2 touchdowns and just 1 interception.
 Fullback Eric Kettani carried the ball 12 times for 125 yards and 1 touchdown.
 Utah struck first on a 5-yard Mack run in the 2nd quarter.
 The Midshipmen then proceeded to score 17 straight points with 11:52 to play in the 3rd quarter.
 The Utes then struck back with three straight touchdowns including Brian Johnson's 19 yard scramble with 12:47 to go in the fourth quarter to make it 28–17 in favor of the Utes.
 Kaheaku-Enhada then hooked up with Shun White for a 10-yard pass that made it 28–25.
 Mack then had a 1-yard run to make it 35–25 with 1:27 to play.
 Kaheaku-Enhada then found Zerbin Singleton with 00:57 to play to make it 35–32.
 Navy then converted the onside kick.
 Utah safety Joe Dale then intercepted Kaheaku-Enhada to seal the Ute win.